HL7/fhir-pdmp/input/pagecontent/use-case.md

 _MedicationDispense search parameters_
 - `patient` - reference to the FHIR Patient.
 Followed by additional parameters such as `patient.id` (FHIR id on the PDMP system), `patient.identifier` such as a drivers license number, `patient.birthdate`, etc.
-- `whenHandedOver` - date dispensed to the patient
+- `whenhandedover` - date dispensed to the patient

 #### Search Workflow
 _added 20230907 per group discussion.
 To be discussed / refined_